CytoidCommunity/Cytoid-wiki/docs/en/events/README.md

 - While not being a character of the event, Hanchō was introduced in the *CHARACTER AWAKENING* of the event information page, alongside Threose.

 - The event information page will recommend the player to use the *VIEW OBJECTIVES* button for tier criteria viewing if they opened the website in-game.
-However, visiting the event information page in cytoid.io will show them like previous events.
+However, visiting the event information page on CytoidIO will show them like previous events.

 ## Previous Events